helloscottk/rudi/README.md

 This is a spiritual community project.
 Contributions should honor the sacred nature of the work:

-1. **Respect the Teachings**: All content should align with Rudra Meditation philosophy
+1. **Respect the Teachings**: All content should align with Last Life Yoga philosophy
 2. **Maintain Quality**: Keep code clean, documented, and accessible
 3. **Honor the Community**: Consider the impact on students and practitioners
 4. **Spiritual Integrity**: Ensure changes support the mission of finding joy in the heart